DHRI-Curriculum/ProjectLab/frontmatter.md

 ### Ethical Considerations

-- Throughout this workshop, you will be prompted to consider the ethical dimensions of your work as it relates to the technologies, funding, labor, and data that the project encompasses.
-Here are a few preliminary readings to get you started thinking about what to consider as you design your project.
-This list is not meant to be exhaustive, but suggestive.
-Some readings will be more applicable to the type of project you are working on than others.
 - Keralis, Spencer D. C., and Pamela Andrews. ["Labor."](https://digitalpedagogy.mla.hcommons.org/keywords/labor/) Digital Pedagogy in the Humanities: Concepts Models, and Experiments, edited by Rebecca Frost Davis et al., Modern Language Association. digitalpedagogy.mla.hcommons.org, https://digitalpedagogy.mla.hcommons.org/keywords/labor/.
 Accessed 16 June 2020.
 - Ess, Charles, and Association of Internet Researchers.
 [Ethical Decision-Making and Internet Research.](http://aoir.org/reports/ethics.pdf) 27 Nov.
 2002, http://aoir.org/reports/ethics.pdf.
 - Hoffmann, Anna Lauren. ["Data Violence and How Bad Engineering Choices Can Damage Society."](https://medium.com/s/story/data-violence-and-how-bad-engineering-choices-can-damage-society-39e44150e1d4) Medium, https://medium.com/s/story/data-violence-and-how-bad-engineering-choices-can-damage-society-39e44150e1d4.
 Accessed 23 May 2018.